Five key questions to ask when selecting your community engagement method

 If you are looking for more information about community engagement methods, there are a number of resources available discussing the merits of different methods.
 An example is this resource produced by Community Places in the UK which covers some of the strengths and weaknesses of different methods.

-You can also contact one of our community engagement specialists who can guide you through the method selection process:
+You can also contact our community engagement specialist, Cinnamon, who can guide you through the method selection process:

 T 0401 447 603